 You can see which areas of focus need more work if you click on View rating details beneath the star rating for your hospital.
 This sub-report reveals whether you’re performing above, below, or at the same level as the national average in each of the seven categories of focus.

 According to Hospital Compare’s quarterly report released in January 2020, more than 400 hospitals out of over 4,500 hospitals received five stars.
-The most common star rating is three stars, with 1,119 hospitals receiving a three-star rating.
-However, it’s not easy to figure out how to achieve a five-star rating.
+This is not easy to achieve.
+The majority of hospitals — 1,119 to be exact — received a three-star rating.

 One thing hospitals with five-star ratings have in common is high scores in the four most heavily weighted measures, such as patient experience.

-But Deloitte’s report on the star ratings system concluded there is no single path to earning five stars.
+But there is no single path to earning five stars.
 Although five-star hospitals often score well in a few of the four heavily weighted categories, they also have varying strengths and weaknesses across all seven areas of focus when compared to each other.